2019 World Rally Championship: Wales Rally GB

 The coming of the Hurricane Lorenzo meant Wales Rally GB would run under wet conditions this year.
 The typically muddy road surface caught out several drivers.
 Esapekka Lappi went off the road and retired from Friday, whilst Jari-Matti Latvala also dropped out completely when he rolled on Friday, his Yaris coming to rest against a tree.
 Despite teammate Ott Tänak suffering an engine issue on the opening stage of the rally, he easily made up the lost time and claimed his sixth rally win of the season along with a power stage victory, extending his championship lead to twenty-eight points.
 Championship rivals Thierry Neuville and Sébastien Ogier rounded out the podium.
 Early leader Kris Meeke finished fourth after a consistent weekend.
 Elfyn Evans returned to the championship after he missed three rounds due to back injury.
 Although he suffered a puncture on the first day, he set several fastest stage times and overtook Andreas Mikkelsen to snatch fifth spot.
 Teemu Suninen failed to restart on Sunday after hitting a bank and damaging his car on Saturday, which left the seventh place to teammate Pontus Tidemand.
 Craig Breen rolled his i20 on Saturday morning, but despite losing five minutes the damage was only cosmetic and he recovered to finish eighth.
-Kalle Rovanperä finished the rally in ninth and won the 2019 WRC-2 Pro championship, while Petter Solberg completed the leaderboard in tenth.
-The 2003 World Champion won the WRC-2 class in a one-off drive to celebrate his retirement, ending his 20-year-long career in satisfaction.
+Kalle Rovanperä finished the rally in ninth and won the 2019 WRC2 Pro championship, while Petter Solberg completed the leaderboard in tenth.
+The 2003 World Champion won the WRC2 in a one-off drive to celebrate his retirement, ending his 20-year-long career in satisfaction.